publiccodenet/about/glossary/contributor-definition.md

 Someone who contributes anything to a codebase and its community.

-For example people who provide feedback, do design work, contribute code, organize occasional meetups etcetera.
+For example people who provide feedback, do design work, contribute code or organize occasional meetups.